Elizabeth “Betty” Sargent Green Anger Skulstad, 93, of Beaufort, passed away at home on November 1, 2019 with her family by her side.

 Arrangements by Munden Funeral Home and Crematory in Morehead City, NC.

-To send flowers to Elizabeth “Betty” Sargent Green Anger Skulstad's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elizabeth “Betty” Sargent Green Anger Skulstad, please visit our floral store.